‘Days Of Our Lives’ Spoilers Week Of September 18: Gabi’s Feelings, Sonny’s Second Thoughts, & Eric Leaves?

 Lucas Spirals Out Of Control, Faces An Intervention

-Lucas (Bryan Datillo) had a vision of Will (Chandler Massey) and since then his life is spiraling out of control.
-So much so, that loved ones will get together and stage an intervention.
-However, Lucas has faced so much in the last few months that this vision is the proverbial straw hat broke the camel’s back.
-Their intervention fails and it seems as if the only thing that will bring Lucas back from the edge is Will’s reappearance himself.
+Lucas (Bryan Datillo) had a vision of Will (Chandler Massey) and since then, his life has been spiraling out of control, so much so that loved ones will get together and stage an intervention.
+However, Lucas has faced so much in the last few months that this vision is the proverbial straw that broke the camel’s back.
+Their intervention fails, and it seems as if the only thing that will bring Lucas back from the edge is Will’s reappearance himself.

 Sonny Has Second Thoughts

 Days of Our Lives spoilers state that Sonny will have a dream that will cause him to doubt his impending wedding to Paul.
-Sonny has always felt guilty about moving on after Will and after the dream he won’t be able to get Will off his mind.
+Sonny has always felt guilty about moving on after Will, and following the dream, he won’t be able to get Will off his mind.
 Will Paul and Sonny actually get married, or will there be another surprise waiting for them at the altar.
 What do you think about the storylines this week?
 What do you think about Abigail continually putting herself out there for Gabi?
 How do you feel about the possibility that “Ericole” might not be given a chance?

 [Featured Image by Mike Moore/Getty Images]